Limingxing00/NVCODEC/README.md

 I use NVENC and NVDEC to deal with 16bit medical image
 ![pipeline](https://github.com/Limingxing00/NVCODEC/blob/master/CODE/img.jpg)

+# My project is different from NVIDIA CODEC.
+I modified the source code to make it suitable for grayscale images (only for grayscale images).

 ## my computer
 * windows10
 * cuda 9.2